-In FY18, the Maintenance Division put 17 new Gillig 40' buses.into service.
-Additionally, during FY18, 15 support vehicles, were put into service along with 11 vehicles deployed to Handy Ride paratransit.
+In FY18, the Maintenance Division put 17 new Gillig 40' buses and 15 support vehicles were put into service on behalf of FAX.
+For Handy Ride paratransit, 11 vehicles were place in service.

 FAX has completed the rebuild of the CNG compressor and purchased and installed a twin IMW CNG compressor.
 The CNG improvements have reduced fueling and station down times and allow more time for bus cleaning and detailing.
 The division has also developed a safety committee that includes shop personnel and supervisors to review safety and accidents to reduce injuries and claims.
 Maintenance continues to provide staff with additional aftermarket training opportunities to ensure we have the most qualified technicians with the most up to date information.